What Is a Septic System?

-In areas where there are no city sewers, homes and businesses have an onsite sewage disposal system installed.
-This buried sewage system typically consists of one or more septic tanks and pipes laying in gravel that are covered with sand.
-The process of the wastewater (called effluent) filtering down through the gravel and sand cleans it up to remove harmful bacteria, viruses and nutrients.
+In areas where there are no city sewers, homes and businesses have an on-site sewage disposal system installed.
+This buried sewage system typically consists of one or more septic tanks and pipes that are lying in gravel and covered with sand.
+The process of the wastewater (called effluent) filtering down through the gravel and sand removes harmful bacteria, viruses and nutrients.

 To locate an existing septic system on your property, you may have to contact a local health department’s environmental health office.
 You may have also received information when you purchased or built the home with a drawing showing the location of the septic tank and septic system.
 Another option is to contact a local septic pumper or a certified septic system inspector who can assist with finding the system and tank.